pnkr01/Fraud_Detection/README.md

 Our idea consists of 3 major components, namely the Android App, the Web App, and the Machine Learning Model.

 Android Application:
 To determine whether a transaction is fraudulent before the order is confirmed, we will create a minimally viable e-commerce software that will be connected to a machine learning model via a backend API.

-Web App:

-To demonstrate how easily the backend API can be integrated into any platform, we'll create a feature similar to the Android app.
+Web App : To demonstrate how easily the backend API can be incorporated into any platform, we'll develop a functionality similar to the Android application.

-Fraud Detection Model:

-We will use a variety of machine learning techniques, such as feature engineering, logistic regression, and SVMs (Support Vector Machines), on our dataset to determine whether a transaction is fraudulent or not by using information from the e-commerce platform, such as the IP address, billing address, purchase amount, etc. We will either design a multi-pipeline model to employ multiple approaches on various elements of the dataset, or we will select the techniques with the highest accuracy.
-The model will be deployed on a scalable microservice architecture using Docker, and the backend server will be powered by FastAPI.
+Fraud Detection Model: We have used random forest on our dataset to determine whether a transaction is fraudulent or not by using information from the e-commerce platform, such as the IP address, billing address, purchase amount, etc. The model will be deployed on a scalable microservice architecture.

 Later on, we will focus more on our system's scalability and security, as well as adding new features to extend our current implementation for third-party clients to add their own restrictions and logic.